andersonkrs/malheatmap/README.md

 When users subscribe via OAuth, we capture some information based on the token and then start crawling their history.
 We periodically run the web crawler to keep the user's history current.

-The users get a calendar image that they can embed on their MAL profile or forum signature.
+The users get a calendar image that can be embedded on their MAL profile or forum signature.
 The image is generated in the background by taking a screenshot of their profiles using a headless Chrome controlled by [Ferrum](https://github.com/rubycdp/ferrum).

 ### Future